atikur-24/atikur-24/README.md

 ## Hi there 👋, This is Atikur Rahman
 #### A Passionate MERN Stack Developer

-This is Atikur Rahman, a highly passionate Web Application Developer with strong knowledge of Front-end Technologies like HTML, CSS, Bootstrap, Tailwind, JavaScript, React.js, Redux, Express.js, MongoDB.
+This is Atikur Rahman, a highly passionate Web Application Developer with strong knowledge of Front-end Technologies like HTML, CSS, Bootstrap, Tailwind, JavaScript, TypeScript, React.js, Next.js Redux, Express.js, MongoDB.
 I enjoy working with the JavaScript ecosystem.
 Dedicated to delivering high-quality code and optimizing website performance, I aim to contribute to a dynamic team and help drive innovative projects in a fast-paced environment.

 ### :computer: Technologies & Tools